ibm-cloud-docs/codeengine/cmd_defs.md

 **Command Options**
 <dl>
 <dt>`-n`, `--name`</dt>
-<dd>The name of the ping event source.
+<dd>The name of the ping event subscription.
 This value is required.
 </dd>
 <dt>`-da`, `--data`</dt>
 <dd>The JSON data to send to the destination.
 This value is optional.